Compare fixed rate mortgages in Ireland

-With cheaper, 1 or 2 year fixed rates you’ll need to factor in the costs associated with switching your mortgage because you’ll need to remortgage more often with a shorter fixed term loan.
+There are several factors to weigh up.
+For example, with cheaper, one or two year fixed rates you’ll need to factor in the costs associated with switching your mortgage.
+This is because you’ll need to remortgage more frequently with a shorter fixed term loan.

 Use our mortgage search to find the best rates and apply directly to the lender or via a mortgage broker.